-The 20-minute hearing is comprised of the Board reviewing both the Assessor's and your information, your presentation of evidence, questions and the decision.
-Please plan to present your evidence and answer any questions the Board may have in that amount of time.
+The 20-minute hearing is comprised of the board reviewing both the Assessor's and your information, your presentation of evidence, questions and the decision.
+Please plan to present your evidence and answer any questions the board may have in that amount of time.

 - You, or your representative, will begin by presenting your case against the Assessor's valuation of your property.

-- The Board will receive information from the Assessor's office.
+- The board will receive information from the Assessor's office.
 The Assessor may recommend a reduction or that the original values be sustained.
-The Board does not have the authority to increase the total assessment.
+The board does not have the authority to increase the total assessment.

-- All evidence, including display, should not exceed 81/2" X 14".
-Any evidence used by the Board to make its decision becomes part of the official record and cannot be returned; therefore, it is recommended you bring COPIES of any evidence rather than originals.
+- All evidence, including display, should not exceed 8 1/2" X 14".
+Any evidence used by the board to make its decision becomes part of the official record and cannot be returned; therefore, you will need to bring or send five (5) copies of any evidence rather than originals.
 We will charge $0.25 per page if you do not bring your own copies.

-Other evidence that could have an effect on the Board's decision might include appraisals prepared by fee appraisers; real estate listing of the property; physical condition of any buildings on the property; cost to cure any defects supported by written estimates; and income data, such as leases, rent receipts, balance sheets, and profit and loss statements for commercial property.
+Other evidence that could have an effect on the board's decision might include appraisals prepared by fee appraisers, real estate listing of the property, physical condition of any buildings on the property, cost to cure any defects supported by written estimates, and income data, such as leases, rent receipts, balance sheets, and profit and loss statements for commercial property.

 - After all evidence has been presented, you will have an opportunity to summarize your argument.

-- The Board members will ask any questions they may have during your presentation.
+- The board members will ask any questions they may have during your presentation.

-- The Board generally will reach a decision on your petition at the conclusion of your hearing.
+- The board generally will reach a decision on your petition at the conclusion of your hearing.
 You are welcome to stay and listen to the proceedings.
-Occasionally, the Board will not be able to reach a decision at the conclusion of your hearing.
-The appeal will then be held over until such time as deemed appropriate by the Board.
+Occasionally, the board will not be able to reach a decision at the conclusion of your hearing.
+The appeal will then be held over until such time as deemed appropriate by the board.

-- A copy of the Board's decision will be mailed to you approximately three weeks after the hearing.
-The Board's decisions are not available by phone.
+- A copy of the board's decision will be mailed to you approximately three weeks after the hearing.
+The board's decisions are not available by phone.

 - The hearings are subject to the Open Meetings Law and are tape recorded to ensure the accuracy of the public record.

-During training by the Oregon Department of Revenue, Board of Property Tax Appeals Members are advised a Petitioner must meet the burden of proof.
+During training by the Oregon Department of Revenue, Board of Property Tax Appeals, members are advised, "a petitioner must meet the burden of proof".

-How does the Petitioner do this?
+How does the petitioner do this?
 By:

-- showing why the value the Petitioner is requesting is correct
+- showing why the value the petitioner is requesting is correct

 What meets the Burden of Proof?
 Real Market Value evidence could include:

-- A current arm's length sale of the subject property
+- a current arm's length sale of the subject property

-- Sales information about comparable properties
+- sales information about comparable properties

-- An appraisal by a fee appraiser for the appropriate time period
+- an appraisal by a fee appraiser for the appropriate time period

-- Real estate listing of the subject or comparable property for the appropriate time period
+- real estate listing of the subject or comparable property for the appropriate time period

-- Information on leases, rent receipts, occupancy expenses, or profit and loss statements for the appropriate time period
+- information on leases, rent receipts, occupancy expenses, or profit and loss statements for the appropriate time period

-- Error in Assessor's records of inventory or physical condition
+- error in Assessor's records of inventory or physical condition

-- Costs to cure defects in the property supported by written estimates
+- costs to cure defects in the property supported by written estimates

-- Economic information
+- economic information

-- Neighborhood information
+- neighborhood information

-One or more of the above mentioned types of evidence may be appropriate to your appeal.
+One or more of the above-mentioned types of evidence may be appropriate to your appeal.

-If possible, please submit evidence with your appeal at the time of filing.
+Please submit evidence with your appeal at the time of filing.
 However, you may present evidence or additional evidence at your hearing.
 Submitting your evidence in advance of your hearing will expedite your hearing.
 All evidence submitted becomes the property of the Board of Property Tax Appeals record and cannot be returned.